 - 1. Completed graduate school and concentration applications - 2.
 Transcripts of all undergraduate and graduate work - 3.
-Resumé of professional experience - 4.
-Score reports from the Graduate Record Examination (GRE) or Miller Analogies Test if the graduate GPA is less than 3.5 - 5.
-At least three letters of recommendation-including at least one each from a peer, a supervisor, and a college/university faculty member.
+Resumé of professional experience - Score reports from the Graduate Record Examination (GRE) or Miller Analogies Test if the graduate GPA is less than 3.5 - At least three letters of recommendation-including at least one each from a peer, a supervisor, and a college/university faculty member. - Writing sample from previous graduate program that exemplifies applicant's writing and research skills

 After a holistic review of the application packets, the Doctoral Program Committee will select those applicants to be interviewed.
-Note: If selected for an admission interview, applicants will be asked to complete a writing sample.
 A dispositions evaluation (an assessment of attitudes and behaviors practiced in the areas of personal responsibility, ethics, emotional management, communication, and work ethic) of the candidate to be conducted by one or more members of the Doctoral Program Committee using an established format/protocol.